opendaylight/netconf/docs/user-guide.rst

 Configuring global credentials
 ''''''''''''''''''''''''''''''

-ODL Call-Home server allows user to configure global credentials, which will be used for connected over SSH transport protocol devices which does not have device-specific credentials configured.
+The ODL Call-Home server allows user to configure global credentials, which will be used for devices connecting over SSH transport protocol that do not have device-specific credentials configured.

 This is done by creating